JaredJGartner/SB_neoantigen_Models/README.md

 1) An excel sheet with the following header:
     Unique identifier,Wt nmer,Mut nmer,Exome VAF decile,Gene expression decile,Present in RNA-seq data
-        Unique identifier = a unique ID to link all data back to Wt nmer = Wild type amino acid sequence
+        a) Unique identifier = a unique ID to link all data back to
+        b) Wt nmer = Wild type amino acid sequence
-        Mut nmer = Mutant aminoc acid sequence
+        c) Mut nmer = Mutant aminoc acid sequence
-        Exome VAF decile = The variant allele frequency for all mutations broken into decile for more information see "Development of a model for ranking candidate HLA class I neoantigens based upon datasets of known neoepitopes" Gartner et al.
+        d) Exome VAF decile = The variant allele frequency for all mutations broken into decile for more information see "Development of a model for ranking candidate HLA class I neoantigens based upon datasets of known neoepitopes" Gartner et al

-        Gene expression decile = The expression of the gene binned into deciles as based upon al genes expression for that sample.
+        e) Gene expression decile = The expression of the gene binned into deciles as based upon al genes expression for that sample.
-        Present in RNA-seq data = 1 or 0  for whether mutation was found in RNA sequencing data 1 = yes, 0 = no.
+        f) Present in RNA-seq data = 1 or 0  for whether mutation was found in RNA sequencing data 1 = yes, 0 = no.

 2) a list of up to 6 Class I HLAs formatted to match netMHC input for example HLA-A01:01